-The uncertainty around the extent of the economic impact of COVID-19 caused severe volatility in global financial markets in February and March 2020.
-As a result of this volatility, the Company experienced net realized and unrealized losses on investments in its senior secured bank loan portfolio and its equity portfolio.
-Further disruptions in global financial markets could result in additional net realized and unrealized investment losses, including potential impairments in our fixed income portfolio.
+The uncertainty around the extent of the economic impact of COVID-19 caused severe volatility in global financial markets since February 2020.
+As a result of this volatility, the Company experienced net realized and unrealized losses on investments in its senior secured bank loan portfolio and its equity portfolio in the first quarter.
+While the investment markets meaningfully recovered since March 31, 2020, further disruptions in global financial markets could result in additional net realized and unrealized investment losses, including potential impairments in our fixed income portfolio.
 Moreover, the Federal Reserve has taken action to lower the Federal Funds rate, which, along with other factors, has placed pressure on net investment income by causing the yields on many of the types of investments that we make to decline.
 For further discussion of risks related to our investment portfolio see "Our investment portfolio is subject to significant market and credit risks, which could result in a material adverse impact on our financial condition and results of operations" in "Part I-Item 1A-Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2019.

 The outbreak has resulted in authorities implementing numerous measures in an attempt to contain the virus, such as quarantines and shelter in place orders.
-These measures may remain in place for a significant period of time and adversely affect the business, operations and financial condition of our policyholders and business partners and therefore our business, operations and financial condition.
+These measures may remain in place for a significant period of time and, even if they are lifted, may be reinstated if conditions deteriorate.
+These measures and the uncertainty they create may adversely affect the business, operations and financial condition of our policyholders and business partners and therefore our business, operations and financial condition.
 The Company may be materially affected by a downturn in the economic well-being of policyholders and business partners and the economy in general in numerous ways, including without limitation as follows:

 - Collection of premiums, deductibles or self-insured retentions from our policyholders and reinsurance recoverables from our reinsurers may become increasingly difficult.
-We have incurred, and may continue to incur, increased estimated credit losses on premiums receivable. - A material portion of the Company's premiums are calculated based on policyholder payroll costs or revenues, and therefore such premiums will decrease, perhaps materially so, when policyholders reduce staffing levels or suffer declines in revenue. - Declines in certain sectors of the economy may have an especially negative impact on the Company due to the concentration of premiums written in such sectors.
+We have incurred, and may continue to incur, increased estimated credit losses on premiums receivable. - A material portion of the Company's premiums are calculated based on policyholder payroll costs or revenues, and therefore such premiums will decrease, perhaps materially so, to the extent that policyholders reduce staffing levels or suffer declines in revenue. - Declines in certain sectors of the economy may have an especially negative impact on the Company due to the concentration of premiums written in such sectors.
 For example, a material portion of the Company's direct written premiums are related in various ways to construction.
 A decline in construction activity or employment would have a material adverse effect on the Company's premium volume. - Demand for the insurance policies that the Company offers is highly dependent upon the business environment in the markets in which the Company operates.
 Suppressed demand for the Company's insurance policies may lead to reduced premium rates on new or renewal policies or on reinsurance contracts and such reduced rates may not be appropriate for the risks we insure, which in turn may adversely affect the number of policies or contracts we can write. - Claims frequency and/or severity may increase in certain lines of business, such as, but not exclusively, workers' compensation, and therefore we may incur increased losses and loss adjustment expenses.